knowledgepixels/slides/pitch/slides.md

 - Technology leadership (nanopublications, FAIR)
 - Experience of 10+ years of research on this approach
-- Nanodash tool with unparalleled semantic publishing features
+- Unparalleled semantic publishing features of Nanodash
-- ...

 ---